Commercial pre-made raw diets are popular for one simple reason. They’re easy.

 Without further delay, let’s take a look at some easy recipes so you can take control of your dog’s health.
 Just choose the foods that work for you and your dog.
 The calculations are done for you.

-These five, easy-to-follow raw dog food recipes are from the Dogs Naturally kitchen.
+These are 5 of our best homemade dog food recipes.
 Make and serve them right away or freeze them in individual servings.

 Some recipes have bone, some have a calcium supplement.
 Some recipes are for adult dogs.
 Some are for all life stages.
 That means you can feed those to puppies too.
 And they all meet The Association of American Feed Control Officials (AAFCO) minimum requirements.